 The good news is, you can use enzyme laundry detergent just like any other liquid laundry detergent (see exceptions below regarding protein-based fabric).
 Heritage Park Luxury All-Purpose Detergent is formulated to perform in a variety of water temperatures in any washing machine.
 However, washing in WARM water -- which makes the enzymes move faster -- will maximize their power and enable them to work more quickly on a stain.
 For example, if you run a wash at 40 degrees for two minutes and a wash at 100 degrees for two minutes, you would see better results from the warmer wash.

 How about cold or hot water?
 The enzymes in our detergent will also work in cold water; however, they may take longer to remove dirt.
 Hot water, while being effective on water-soluble stains, is not an ideal environment for enzymatic cleaner, as enzymes can degrade at high temperatures.
 When tempted to go hot, use warm instead, and always follow the manufacturer's instructions for laundering and temperature.

 Using Enzyme Detergent as a Prewash Stain Remover

 You may have heard the term "enzyme presoak."
 A well-formulated enzyme detergent like Heritage Park Fine Laundry Detergent can also be used as a prewash stain remover, either alone or in combination with other methods.
 For lighter stains, dissolve a capful of detergent in a cup of warm water and put in a spray bottle; spray liberally over the stain and let sit at least an hour prior to the main wash.
 For more serious stains, moisten the fabric, and apply detergent directly; rub gently to remove the stain.
 Rinse and repeat before washing if needed.

-Click here for a guide to removing common stains.
+Click here for laundry tips on removing common stains.